LYRA0794/Analyzing-Tokopaedi-Trend-With-Basic-SQL/README.md

      ![Alt Text](https://github.com/LYRA0794/BasicSQL_DoubleDatabase_Analysis/blob/main/Output/nomor3_operator_part2.png)
    - Analysis: I have shown the required column with clause `SELECT`, `FROM` and `WHERE`.
 It shows all lists of transactions from individual consumers (segment = Consumer) who buy Furniture products in New York City.

-## insert_delete_distinct_between_order_limit_part3.sql
+## Clauses in SQL
-The hierarchical order of execution is crucial in SQL because it directs the sequence in which various clauses within a query are processed.
+Based on insert_delete_distinct_between_order_limit_part3.sql the hierarchical order of execution is crucial in SQL because it directs the sequence in which various clauses within a query are processed.
 This ensures that data is manipulated and presented as intended, forming the foundation for crafting precise and effective SQL queries.
 Here are the explanation:

 1. **FROM:**
    At the inception of a SQL query, the `FROM` clause plays a pivotal role by specifying the source table or tables from which data will be retrieved.
 It establishes the fundamental foundation upon which subsequent operations will be executed.